This post has been updated as of February 2019

-Welcome emails get some of the highest rates of engagement of any emails.
-They offer the perfect chance to strike while the iron is hot to engage new subscribers and convince them to take action.
+Welcome emails get some of the highest engagement rates of any emails.
+They offer the perfect chance to engage new subscribers and convince them to take action.

 Why you should use a welcome email

-We recently wrote about how to use a welcome email to engage your subscribers from the start and today, we’ll break down 10 elements every effective welcome email should have, so each one you send can get the results you desire.
+We recently wrote about how to use a welcome email to engage your subscribers, and today, we’ll break down 10 elements every effective welcome email should have, so each one you send can get the results you desire.

 The 10 essential elements of an effective welcome email

 1. It’s timely.

 Sending welcome emails promptly makes a difference.
 A big difference, in fact.
 Welcome emails work well because you’re sending them when a subscriber’s interest is at its peak.
 Wait even a few days and their enthusiasm may wane, resulting in lower engagement rates.